JAlcocerT/JAlcocerT/content/blog/entrep-podcast.md

 title: "A Podcast for all with Anti-Gravity"
 date: 2025-11-28T08:20:21+01:00
 draft: false
-tags: ["Web","Better-Auth x Server Auth","Make-Podcast","SaaS Vibe Coding","FFMPeg Recording"]
+tags: ["Web","Better-Auth x Server Auth","Make-Podcast","SaaS Vibe Coding","MUI","FFMPeg Recording"]
 description: 'Using astro and '
 url: 'make-podcast'
 ---